History of Michael Conforto in Timeline

 July 12, 2015: All-Star Futures Game

-On July 12, 2015, Conforto started in left field for the United States team at the All-Star Futures Game and collected two hits and one assist at Great American Ball Park in Cincinnati.
+On July 12, 2015, Michael Conforto started in left field for the United States team at the All-Star Futures Game in Cincinnati, collecting two hits and one assist.

 July 24, 2015: MLB Debut with the Mets

-On July 24, 2015, Conforto was promoted to the major leagues by the Mets and made his debut that day.
-He became the 1,000th player to appear in a game for the Mets, recording his first major league RBI.
+On July 24, 2015, Michael Conforto was promoted to the major leagues by the New York Mets, making his debut that day and recording his first major league RBI.

 2015: MLB Debut

-In 2015, Conforto made his Major League Baseball (MLB) debut.
+In 2015, Michael Conforto made his Major League Baseball debut.

 June 25, 2016: Demotion to Las Vegas 51s

-On June 25, 2016, the Mets demoted Conforto to the Las Vegas 51s of the Class AAA Pacific Coast League.
+On June 25, 2016, due to a slump, the Mets demoted Michael Conforto to the Las Vegas 51s of the Class AAA Pacific Coast League.

 July 23, 2016: Major League Debut in Center Field